About Visionaries of the Creative Arts

 About Our VOCA

-VOCA’s conception was led by Michelle Banks, our visionary leader along with her visionary team who shared the same vision.
+VOCA’s conception was led by Michelle Banks, our visionary leader along with her co-founder, Nayte Paxton who shared the same vision.
 She knew something was missing in the DMV area.
 After Ms. Banks directed Gallaudet University’s spring 2018 production, A Raisin in the Sun, she realized what was missing - a permanent home for our local artists.
-When Ms. Banks shared her vision with her voice performers, Nayte Paxton and Tiffani Jackson who were in the spring 2018 production, both of them eagerly agreed to support the vision and embarked on the establishment of VOCA.
+When Ms. Banks shared her vision with Nayte Paxton who was the director of voice performers for production, both of them eagerly agreed to make the vision come true by embarking on the establishment of VOCA.
 As a result, Visionaries of the Creative Arts - VOCA was born!

-·To provide in-depth training programs for people from all walks of life who want to master in one or more creative arts discipline(s) including but not limited to acting, theatrical interpreting, dance, music, ASL poetry and filmmaking and prepare them for employment opportunities in the entertainment industry and theater.
+To provide in-depth training programs for people from all walks of life who want to master in one or more creative arts discipline(s) including but not limited to acting, theatrical interpreting, dance, music, ASL poetry and filmmaking and prepare them for employment opportunities in the entertainment industry and theater.

-To strengthen nationwide and global partnerships with other organizations, businesses, and individuals by participating in the creation of new work or the adaptation of theatrical pieces focusing on deaf-centered themes, Deaf multicultures/cross-cultures, and the art of sign language.
+To strengthen nationwide and global partnerships with other organizations, businesses, and individuals by participating in the creation of new work or the adaptation of theatrical pieces focusing on deaf-centered themes, Deaf multicultural/cross-cultures, and the art of sign language.

-·To serve as a community center for families, children, and youth to be actively engaged in arts enrichment programs and classes such as interactive ASL while providing access to creative arts resources.
+To serve as a community center for families, children, and youth to be actively engaged in arts enrichment programs and classes such as interactive ASL while providing access to creative arts resources.